margaritacolberg/gentoymodels/README.md

 * **DDPM** (1D): A Denoising Diffusion Probabilistic Model, implemented using a forward and reverse process described by Nakkiran et al. (2024).

-These implementations serve as simple learning tools to better understand how diffusion models can sample from complex distributions, such as Gaussian mixtures or quadratic wells.
+These implementations serve as simple learning tools for understanding how diffusion models can sample from complex distributions such as Gaussian mixtures or quadratic wells.

 ## Dependencies